Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/test-design.md

 #### Overview

-When attempting to visit the following routes while not logged in you should be redirected to the login page:
+When attempting to visit the webpage while not logged in you should be redirected to the login page (the application should automatically redirect to the login screen and not allow any other endpoints until authenticated).

-- /
-- /dashboard
-- /chat

 #### Preconditions